patchell/LLRDgen/README.md

 Readme.nd

+Feb 20, 2023
+	Something got goofed up.
+This time with the project file.
+So once again, I start over.
+Well, not completely.
+Created a new project and copied in the files.
+Still, I hate it when this happens.

 Feb 10, 2023
 I think I have Follow sets working.
 One Issue with left for test2.gram, 'Assignment' shows up with no